Snooz82/robotframework-datadriver/Readme.rst

 Variable types
 ^^^^^^^^^^^^^^

-In this early Version of DataDriver, only scalar variables are supported.
-Lists and dictionaries may be added in the next releases.
+In earlier Versiovs of DataDriver, only scalar variables are supported.
+Lists, dictionaries and python literal evaluations has been added in version 0.4.0.
+Documentation is comming later ;-)

 |